Professor of Human Development

 Joined Connecticut College: 2000

-Fredricks has published more than 25 journal articles and book chapters in the leading adolescent and educational journals including Developmental Psychology, Review of Educational Research, Journal of Adolescent Research, Journal of Research on Adolescence, Journal of Youth and Adolescence, Journal of Applied Developmental Science, Journal of Sport and Exercise Psychology, Gifted Child Quarterly and High Potential.
-She has presented her research at national and international conferences including the American Educational Research Association, American Psychological Association, Society for Research in Child Development, Society for Research in Adolescence, and the British Psychological Society.
+Fredricks has published more than 50 journal articles and book chapters in the leading adolescent and educational journals including: Child Development, Developmental Psychology, Review of Educational Research, Learning and Instruction, Child Developmental Perspectives, Journal of Adolescent Research, Journal of Research on Adolescence, Journal of Youth and Adolescence, Journal of Applied Developmental Science, Journal of Sport and Exercise Psychology, and Journal of Community Psychology.

 Fredricks was appointed Director of the College's Holleran Center for Community Action and Public Policy in 2011.